Schoenus calceolus: Description

 A unique diagnostic character of S. calceolus is the flat culm bases held together by a thin translucent sheath, which can sometimes be twisted.

 Schoenus calceolus has ovate spikelets that are similar in form to those of Schoenus prophyllus and Schoenus purpurascens.
 Compared to the wider, non-channelled leaves of S. purpurascens, those of S. calceolus are channelled and more slender.
 In addition, S. calceolus has less firm prophylls that are not shiny in contrast to the shiny and relatively long prophylls of S. prophyllus.
 The prophyll mucros (awns) of S. prophyllus are relatively long (>3.0 mm) compared to the relatively short mucros (<2.4 mm) of S. calceolus.

-Schoenus prophyllus often grows in close proximity to S. calceolus, but the flattened culm base and straight leaves of the latter species differ from those of S. prophyllus, whose leaves curl with age.
+Schoenus prophyllus often grows near S. calceolus, but the flattened culm base and straight leaves of the latter species differ from those of S. prophyllus, whose leaves curl with age.

 Similar to other sedges, plants in this group are very difficult to identify.
 It appears that part of this problem is caused by the tendency of the southern African Schoenus to form hybrids with each other.
 It is not clear whether S. calceolus forms hybrids with other southern African Schoenus species.